shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ### Example real world usage

-Here is an example of how to create an extendable component and how to extend it:
+Here is an example of how to create an extendable component and how to override it:

 ```javascript
 import { defineComponent, reactive } from 'vue';